mashingan/modern-opengl-notes/readme.md

 This time we add color for each coordinate vertex and assign it first to geometry shader before passing it to fragment shader.

+22. `geometryshader_dynamics.nim`
+This notes we draw vertices dynamically which defined with `sides` variable attribute and pass it to the geometry shaders to calculate the angle based on sides we provide.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org